mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 This context of this research, which is x,

 #### Why not constructionism

+COMPRESS THIS. - NOTE THE GENERAL ALIGNMENT OF CONSTRUCTIONISM WITH DBR METHODS [@kynigos_constructionism]

 Much of the foundational literature on game making focuses on personal dimensions of learning (Harel and Papert, 1991; Kafai and Burke, 2015; Kafai and Resnick, 1996).
 They draw on Papert's constructionist approach which extends a piagetian take to propose that construction of personal knowledge happens best where learners can experiment and manipulate  [@ackermann_piagets_2001] .
 Such a focus on individual learning is problematic from perspective of sociocultural approaches due to a tendency to ignore both contextual factors influencing the learning setting and the evolving use of resources, processes and shared understandings by emergent communities of learners oloughlin_rethinking_1992